Ritik-developer2006/Rock-Paper-Scissor-Game-by-python/README.md

-This is full website based on css, html and js.
+This is the rock paper scissor game written in python code.